 Another problem currently experienced by Bitcoin is its inability to handle micropayments due to high transaction fees.[10]
-Graft resolves this problem by introducing a unique approach to transaction fees.
+GRAFT resolves this problem by introducing a unique approach to transaction fees.

-Graft Transaction Fees
+GRAFT Transaction Fees

-Graft reintroduces convenient fee structure with no fees for the payer so all fees are paid by the receiver (merchant or payee), just like everyone used to do with traditional electronic methods of payment.
-Graft makes micropayments accessible to everyone by setting very low (as compared to credit cards[11] and online payment processors,[12] cryptocurrencies[13], and other cryptographic tokens) fees, but without a fixed fee component (Table 1).
+GRAFT In GRAFT's ecosystem, the payer pays not fees.
+All fees are borne by the receiver (merchant or payee).
+GRAFT makes micropayments accessible by setting very low (as compared to credit cards[11] and online payment processors,[12] cryptocurrencies[13], and other cryptographic tokens) fees, but without a fixed fee component (Table 1).

-Table 1: Graft Network Transaction Fees
+Table 1: GRAFT Network Transaction Fees

-Micropayments (less than 10 GRF) Regular Payments (more than 10 GRF) 0.1% 1% of log10 (significantly less than 0.1% as transaction amount grows)
+Micropayments (less than 10 GRFTT) Regular Payments (more than 10 GRFTT) 0.1% 1% of log10 (significantly less than 0.1% as transaction amount grows)